IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

 1. Set the `PYTHONHOME` appplication environment variable on your Streams instance.

         streamtool setproperty -i <INSTANCE_ID> -d <DOMAIN_ID> --application-ev PYTHONHOME=<path_to_python_install>

-     For example, if using the Quick Start Edition:

-        streamtool setproperty -i StreamsInstance -d StreamsDomain --application-ev PYTHONHOME=/opt/pyenv/versions/3.5.1

      You can also set the environment variable from the Streams Console.